Your privacy, your rights – data protection at DMU

 - The right to be informed - we must tell you how we process your personal information.

 - The right of access - you can ask to see what personal information we hold about you.
 This is called a Subject Access Request (SAR).
-Find out how to make a SAR.

 - The right of rectification - where information about you is inaccurate, you can ask us to correct it.